Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Introduction

 \section{Introduction}

 The sum-rank metric is a mix between the Hamming metric and the rank metric and was first considered in~\cite[Sec.~III]{lu2005unified} for constructing space-time codes.
-Later, the sum-rank metric was considered as an appropriate metric for error control in coherent multishot network coding~\cite{nobrega2010multishot}, i.e. a scenario where the network topology and the in-network combinations are known at the receiver.
+Later, the sum-rank metric was discovered as a suitable metric for error control in coherent multishot network coding~\cite{nobrega2010multishot}, i.e. a scenario where the network topology and the in-network combinations are known at the receiver.
+Recently, the sum-rank metric has also been considered for applications in code-based quantum-resistant cryptography~\cite{puchinger2020generic,sum_rank_overbeck_cbc}.

-Linearized Reed--Solomon (LRS) codes were first defined by Mart{\'\i}nez-Pe{\~n}as in~\cite{martinez2018skew} and also considered by Caruso in~\cite{caruso2019residues}.\acused{LRS} In~\cite{martinez2018skew,boucher2014linear}, Welch--Berlekamp-like interpolation-based decoding schemes that allow to correct errors of sum-rank weight up to $t\leq\frac{1}{2}(n-k)$ in $\OCompl{n^3}$ operations in $\Fqm$, where $n$ is the length of the code and $k$ is the dimension of the code, were presented.
-In~\cite{caruso2019residues} a decoding algorithm for \ac{LRS} codes was proposed, which requires only $\softoh{\OMul{n}}$ operations in $\Fqm$, where $\OMul{n}\in\oh{n^{1.635}}$ denotes the complexity of multiplying two skew polynomials with coefficients in $\Fqm$ of degree at most $n$.
-The isometry between the sum-rank metric and the skew metric was derived in~\cite{martinez2018skew}, where apart from the skew metric also \ac{SRS} codes were defined.